stoeps13/connections-doc/source/connectors/icec/cec-activity-stream.md

 -   Layout of Connections classic home page: In the **Layout** field, click **Default** to use the layout and information from this page.
 -   Layout of Orient Me home page: In the **Layout** field, click **New**.

+    !!! note
-    **Note:** For this widget, choosing this option uses a layout with a more modern look and feel, but the views available for the content are the same as those for the classic home page.
+    For this widget, choosing this option uses a layout with a more modern look and feel, but the views available for the content are the same as those for the classic home page.

 -   A community: Skip the Layout field and click **Show Community**, and then type the community's name in the **Source** field.